 On the west coast, since it’s not heavily traveled, distances between towns are much longer, and there is less competition, bus prices are a lot more expensive, and often times it’s better to fly or rent a car.

 In Australia you’ll find that coach buses are well organized, reliable, equipped with comfortable seats, toilets, WiFi, and USB chargers, and often offer hop-on hop-off passes which allow you to get on and off the bus at different spots en route to your destination.

 Below are the most popular coach bus companies in Australia:

-- Greyhound: Biggest coach company in Australia with over 250 stops around the country in every state except Western Australia.
+- Greyhound: Biggest coach company in Australia with over 250 stops around the country in every state and territory except Tasmania.
 Greyhound constantly offers great deals and flexible hop-on hop-off fares.
 Greyhound is a favorite among travelers, especially because of their WHIMit pass, which allows you to travel in any route in any direction for your chosen amount of time.
 It is one of the most flexible and inexpensive travel pass options in Australia.
 You can read more about the WHIMit pass here.

 - Integrity Coach Lines: Main bus company in Western Australia and one of the only bus companies that services all major destinations between Perth and Broome.
 Integrity Coach Lines also offers flexible hop-on hop off passes.

 - Tassielink Transit: Has the most extensive bus network around Tasmania, and offers regular bus services to regional and remote towns and villages, as well as access to some of the more popular bush walks.